-You may constantly hear about new subjects that should bother you and the rest of society.
-Don’t bring home products containing BPA.
+You may constantly be bombarded with new subjects that should bother you and the rest of society.
+Don’t bring home anything containing BPA.
 Don’t use the microwave.
 Only keep your cooking in glass jars, not plastic.

-Now people are prattling on about indoor air quality (or IAQ) in Buffalo.
+Now everyone is prattling on about indoor air quality (or IAQ) in Buffalo.
 You shouldn’t use anything with chemicals to wipe down your counters.
 You should install an air purification system.
-You should use essential oils instead of air fresheners.
+You should use essential oils as an alternative to air fresheners.

 The chatter never ends.